Mohawk-Hudson Bike-Hike Trail: History and route

+The first four-mile section opened in 1977 followed by a section to Rottendam.
+The trail was selected for the first federal rail to trails grant in 1977 among eight other trails.

-Much of the trail is a rail trail, created from portions of the Troy & Schenectady Railroad, which was taken out of service on January 15, 1965.
-Most of the portion from the Northway to Schenectady was still owned by the Penn Central railroad as of 1973.While the trail is nearing completion, there are still a few gaps in the trail where it follows local roads.
+While the trail is nearing completion, there are still a few gaps in the trail where it follows local roads.
 One such section follows Island View Road under the Thaddeus Kosciusko Bridge, which carries Interstate 87 over the Mohawk River, and another follows local roads through the city of Cohoes and the village of Green Island.
 Another on-road section follows local roads through the Stockade Historic District in Schenectady.
 Many of the pre-existing gaps were filled by the end of 2020 as part of the Empire State Trail project.

 The Mohawk-Hudson Bike-Hike Trail is the backbone of the trail network of the Capital District, with direct connections to the Albany County Helderberg-Hudson Rail Trail, the Black Bridge Trail, the Champlain Canalway Trail, the ALCO Heritage Trail, the Uncle Sam Trail, and the Albany-Hudson Electric Trail.
 It is generally regarded as the Capital District's premier linear park, and is by far the most heavily used, based on a 2016 survey of trail users.
 An estimated 264,000 people use the trail per year at Lions Park in Niskayuna, and an estimated 203,000 use the trail per year at the Corning Preserve in Albany.

 Bathrooms are available at Rotterdam Kiwanis Park, Jeff Blatnick Town Park (seasonal), Niskayuna Lions Park (seasonal), Colonie Town Park (seasonal), and the Corning Preserve.
 The trail also includes many benches, picnic facilities, and parking areas.